argoproj-labs/argocd-ephemeral-access/README.md

 ## How it Works

-This project provides a new set of CRDs that are used to configure the behaviour of how the access can be elevated.
+This project provides a set of CRDs that are used to configure the behaviour of how the Argo CD access can be elevated.
 The CRDs provided as part of this project are described below:

 ### RoleTemplate

-The `RoleTemplate` defines the Argo CD RBAC policies that will be associated with an Argo CD `AppProject`.
+The `RoleTemplate` defines a templated Argo CD RBAC policies.
+Once the elevated access is requested and approved, the policies will be rendered and dynamicaly associated with the AppProject related with the access request.

 ```yaml
 apiVersion: ephemeral-access.argoproj-labs.io/v1alpha1